HGeorgeWilliams/We-Yone-Python-Club/Tutorials/README.md

-Holds Notebooks for tutorials from live sessions (listed chronologically).
+Holds notebooks for tutorials from live sessions (listed chronologically with notebook names in bracket).

 PAST SESSIONS